Biography

 Born in Belgium, Mattice holds a Master’s in Architecture from The Bartlett School of Architecture, University College London, and a Bachelor’s in Industrial Product Design, magna cum laude, from Howest University of Applied Sciences in Belgium.

-Through both client projects and self-initiated work, his practice shapes pieces and experiences that are driven by vision, built with intent, and made to resonate.
+Through state-of-the-art technologies and novel approaches to design, Mattice shapes pieces and objects that are driven by vision, built with intent, and made to resonate.